 - How can I clearly explain the difference between gender pay gap reporting and an equal pay audit?

 - How can I best communicate the issue of the gender pay gap and new reporting regulations to key stakeholders around my business?

 - We already know we have a huge gap - is reporting going to hurt our reputation?

 - We recognise we have an issue with female advancement, but how do we change that?

 - What initiatives can we employ to get the ball rolling on our commitment to being a more diverse and inclusive employer?

-- Do similar businesses have a gender pay gap and what are they doing about it?
+- Do similar businesses have a pay gap and what are they doing about it?

-- Where can I get clear, digestible information on gender pay gap reporting and the steps we need to take?
+- Where can I get clear, digestible information on reporting and the steps we need to take?